sylvxa/cuteorigins/README.md

 ## 🔨 Usage

-1. Install the mod on a 1.21.4 Fabric server along with the [Fabric API](https://modrinth.com/mod/fabric-api)
+1. Install the mod on a 1.21.4 Fabric server alongside [Fabric API](https://modrinth.com/mod/fabric-api)
 2. Log onto the server and pick your origin!

 ## 🫂 Credits